Sage222/sagedockhand/README.md

 ## About

-WARNING: WORK IN PROGRESS!
-Currently working in BETA.
+Currently working.
 Add your Proxmox API and Opnsense API details to the Settings Submenu to begin management/monitoring.

 *********** Fork of the awesome Dockhand.
 Trying to add proxmox & opnsense management/monitoring.************

+Allows you to start/stop/restart VMs. check cpu memory etc for proxmox.
+Working well.